UnikMask/Transpire/README.md

 https://github.com/OcEaNvS/trnpkgs

-The trnpkgs will be open sourced to allow pull requests from any user around the globe to make their own translations to a language.
+The trnpkgs will be open sourced to allow pull requests from any user around the globe to make translations from their own language to some programming language.

-Everytime someone builds a new repository, the program will fetch a tar ball of the most recent
+Everytime someone builds our program, gradle will fetch a tar ball of the most stable translation mapping and store it in the local machine.
+And

 ## Directory Structure